asterisk/documentation/docs/Configuration/Interfaces/Back-end-Database-and-Realtime-Connectivity/ODBC/Getting-Asterisk-Connected-to-MySQL-via-ODBC.md

 There are three basic steps to install and configure MySQL for Asterisk.* Install MySQL server package and start the DB service.
 * Secure the installation if appropriate.
-* Configure a user and database for Asterisk in MySQL On This Page### Install MySQL server package and start the DB service
+* Configure a user and database for Asterisk in MySQL
+### Install MySQL server package and start the DB service

 ```bash title=" " linenums="1"
 # sudo yum install mysql-server